Self-Improving Skill Learning for Robust Skill-based Meta-Reinforcement Learning: Introduction

 While noisy demonstration handling has been explored in other RL settings \citep{sasaki2020behavioral, mandlekar2022matters}, skill-based meta-RL has largely overlooked this challenge.
 We identify a critical failure mode: when offline data are suboptimal, the skill library becomes corrupted, and this degradation propagates to the high-level policy, ultimately harming adaptation performance.
-To address this, we propose Self-Improving Skill Learning (SISL), a robust skill-based meta-RL framework with two key contributions: (1) Decoupled skill self-improvement, achieved through a dedicated improvement policy that perturbs trajectories near the offline data distribution, discovers higher-quality rollouts, and supervises its own updates via a prioritized online buffer.
+To address this, we propose Self-Improving Skill Learning (SISL), a robust skill-based meta-RL framework with two key contributions: (1) Decoupled skill self-improvement, using an improvement policy that perturbs trajectories near the offline data distribution, discovers higher-quality rollouts, and self-supervises updates via a prioritized online buffer.
 This process progressively denoises the skill library while preserving stability.
 (2) Skill prioritization via maximum return relabeling, which evaluates offline trajectories with a learned reward model, assigns task-relevant hypothetical returns, and reweights them through a softmax prioritization scheme.
-This suppresses noisy or irrelevant samples and focuses skill updates on the most beneficial trajectories for downstream adaptation.
-Together, these components dynamically balance offline and online data contributions, yielding a progressively cleaner skill library and accelerating meta-RL convergence.
-To our knowledge, SISL is the first framework to explicitly address suboptimal demonstrations in skill-based meta-RL through both exploration-guided refinement and principled relabeling, significantly improving robustness and generalization of skill-learning in real-world noisy scenarios.
+This suppresses noisy or irrelevant samples and focuses skill updates on the most beneficial trajectories for adaptation.
+These components dynamically balance offline and online data contributions, yielding a progressively cleaner skill library and accelerating meta-RL convergence.
+To our knowledge, SISL is the first framework to explicitly address suboptimal demonstrations in skill-based meta-RL, significantly improving robustness and generalization of skill-learning in real-world noisy scenarios.

 Fig. \ref{fig:motiv} illustrates how the proposed algorithm learns effective skills from noisy demonstrations in the Maze2D environment, where the agent starts at a designated point and must reach an endpoint for each task.
 Fig. \ref{fig:motiv}(a) shows noisy offline trajectories, which fail to produce effective skills when used directly.
 In contrast, Fig. \ref{fig:motiv}(b) demonstrates how the prioritized refinement framework uses the improvement policy to navigate near noisy trajectories, identifying paths critical for solving long-horizon tasks and refining useful skills through prioritization.
 Finally, Fig. \ref{fig:motiv}(c) shows how the high-level policy applies these refined skills to successfully solve unseen tasks.
 These results highlight the method’s ability to refine and prioritize skills from noisy datasets, ensuring stable learning and enabling the resolution of long-horizon tasks in unseen environments.
 This paper is organized as follows: Section \ref{sec:background} provides an overview of meta-RL and skill learning, Section \ref{sec:method} details the proposed framework, and Section \ref{sec:exp} presents experimental results showcasing the framework’s robustness and effectiveness, along with an ablation study of key components.